-In depth look at DIY Barn Wood Signs and how to make authentic.
-In my research for my barn wood sign project I discovered several ways to create DIY barn wood signs and will go into the details here.
+An in-depth look at DIY Barn Wood Signs and how to make them authentic.
+In my research, for my barn wood sign project, I discovered several ways to create DIY barn wood signs and will go into the details here.

 DIY Barn wood signs have several variations and can be made to look in many different ways.
 The key to DIY Barn wood signs is the rustic appearance created by applying painted stencil lettering or carved lettering on reclaimed wood without finishing to a clean smooth finish.